Famous Delhi Street Food: A Guide for Beginners

 Jalebis get their orange colour from the saffron infused syrup they are soaked in

-Perhaps the most famous of Indian sweets, jalebis are sold all over Delhi.
-These crispy spiral treats are soaked in a saffron infused sugar syrup which gives them their iconic orange colour.
-You’ll see them cooking in huge vats all over Old Delhi.
+Perhaps the most famous of Indian sweets, jalebis are available everywhere.
+These crispy spiral treats are soaked in a saffron infused syrup which gives them their iconic orange colour.

 Halwa